influxdata/docs-v2/content/flux/v0.x/function-types.md

 ---

 ### Transformations
-Flux transformation take a stream of tables as input, transform the data in some way, and output a stream of tables.
+Flux transformations take a [stream of tables](/flux/v0.x/get-started/data-model/#stream-of-tables) as input, transform the data in some way, and output a stream of tables.
 Transformations cover a broad range of functions, but the following categorizations highlight important behaviors associated with specific transformation functions.